SeldonIO/seldon-core/docs-gb/notebooks/alibaba_ack_deep_mnist.md

     8.208.25.68

 The metrics include requests per second, as well as latency.
-You are able to add your own custom metrics, and try out other more complex deployments by following furher guides at https://docs.seldon.io/projects/seldon-core/en/latest/examples/notebooks.html
+You are able to add your own custom metrics, and try out other more complex deployments by following [these guides](../notebooks/README.md)

 ![graf](../images/graf.jpg)